ilias-ant/ilias-ant.github.io/content/blog/do-we-even-need-ml/index.md

 This realization, that ML is not always the right tool for the job, is one of the main takeaways from the book.

 Chip went a step further and created a list of 9 criteria that we should consider before commiting to an ML solution for our problem.
-I found this list to be very accurate & useful, so decided to share it here:

-When is ML the right approach?
+I found this list to be very accurate & useful, so decided to share it here.
+ML is the right approach when:

 - **the system has the capacity to learn.**
 - **there are patterns to learn, and they are complex.**